NeuroJSON/jdata/JData_specification.md

 `"_ArrayCompressionSize_"` must appear before `"_ArrayCompressedData_"`.

-#### Associative or hashed arrays
+#### Associative arrays or Maps

-In an associative array or hashed array, the element can be accessed using a string-valued key.
+In a map or an associative/hashed array, the element can be accessed using a unique key.
 For example, the below pseudo code defines a 3-element associative array `@a` with 3 unique keys
 ```